mayli10/deep-learning-chatbot/README.md

 1. **Latest versions of Python3.6+ (the programming language we are using) and Pip3 (package management system for Python3) installed**
 2. **At least 50 GB of unused storage.** The dataset we'll be using is 33.5 GB, but you'll need even more (~8 GB) later on.
 Free up storage with your pc's Storage Management System or use an external hard drive.
-3. **An IDE, such as Atom or Sublime.** Any text editor will work, but it is recommended that you have access to a debugger.
+3. **A text editor such as Atom or Sublime.** Any text editor will work, but it is recommended that you have access to a debugger.
 4. **Enough time.** There are 3 timesucks to this project: Step 4 (~6 hours), Step 5 (~2.5 hours), and Step 6 (~40 hours). *Note: I used an external hard drive, so the speed and time it has taken me to run my code is likely to be slower than average.
 However, every computer is different based on numerous factors such as memory and even internet speed, so always plan to budget more time than expected.* If you want to cut down on time, prepare to trade with money.
 As I will mention in Step 4, 5, and 6, there are alternatives to explore.

 Setup